Skip to content

 13.4 Third-Party Dependencies

 The index depends on Chainlink oracle infrastructure for pricing and reserve verification.
 Cryptex Finance does not control or guarantee the availability, accuracy, or continued operation of Chainlink feeds or Proof of Reserves attestations.
+The index terminal depends on Coinbase API for real-time pricing data.

 13.5 Methodology Changes